2.1. Data Set Structure and Variable Types

 • Ordinal variables: categories with a meaningful order but uneven or unmeasurable spacing between values (e.g., education levels, survey responses on a scale from “strongly disagree” to “strongly agree”)

-A numerical variable record measurements or counts of an attribute which can be expressed on a numerical scale.
+A numerical variable records measurements or counts that can be expressed on a numerical scale.
 It can be subdivided into:

-• Discrete variables: Values that can be counted as separate, distinct points (typically whole numbers) with no possible values between consecutive units (e.g., number of books on a shelf, number of students in a classroom)
+• Discrete variables: variables whose possible outcomes are separate, distinct points with no possible values between consecutive units (e.g., number of books on a shelf, number of students in a classroom)

-• Continuous variables: Values that can take any value within a range, limited only by measurement precision (e.g., height, weight, temperature, time)
+• Continuous variables: variables that can take any value within a range, limited only by measurement precision (e.g., height, weight, temperature, time)

 A Tip 🔎: When confused bewteen discrete and continuous…🤔